 - Lost time to conflict resolution and legal proceedings

 Creating a culturally safe environment requires the involvement of all stakeholders, including HR, managers, and staff, and consistent, frequent messaging about the shared values of your organization.
 From the hiring process onward, every member of the company should be aware of cultural safety and actively contribute to keeping the workplace safe and welcoming.
-One way to prevent incidents and signal your organization’s commitment to diversity and inclusion is to create a comprehensive, collaborative code of conduct.
+One way to prevent incidents and signal your organization’s commitment to diversity and inclusion is to create a comprehensive, collaborative company code of conduct.

 Creating a code of conduct